Musim Mas

 No Deforestation, No Peat, No Exploitation (NDPE) Commitment

-One of the critical aspects of the NDPE commitment is preventing deforestation.
+One critical aspect of the NDPE commitment is preventing deforestation.
 During the workshop, Musim Mas, GAR, and Wilmar representatives shared their deforestation monitoring and traceability systems.
-The multi-pronged approach by these companies helps identify and monitor areas at risk of deforestation, ensuring that palm oil is not sourced from illegally cleared lands.
+These companies’ multi-pronged approach helps identify and monitor areas at risk of deforestation, ensuring that palm oil is not sourced from illegally cleared lands.
 Among the methods used are satellite imagery and ground checks.

 Collaborative Efforts and Stakeholder Engagement